extrange/personal-blog/docs/daily-routine.md

   <figcaption>Mixed beans with steel-cut oats, chia seeds, psyllium husk powder, fruits, tau kwa and vegetables (old recipe)<figcaption/>
 </figure>

-This is the largest meal of the day for me, and the most important for fibre and protein, consisting of lentils, tau kwa, eggs and fruits.
+This is the largest meal of the day for me, and the [most important][nutrients] for fibre and protein, consisting of wholegrains/legumes, tau kwa and fruits.
 I sometimes drink [tea](blog/posts/2022-10-28-nutrition-and-health.md#tea).

 View my [recipe here][recipe].

-### Lunch/Late Morning Snack
+### Snack

-I eat either or both of a protein e.g. chicken breast, fatty fish (mackerel/salmon/canned sardines), or a boiled soup of corn, carrots, sweet potatoes and potatoes, to achieve a good [balance of nutrients][nutrients].
+This varies, but I sometimes also eat:

+-   Chicken breast
+-   Fatty fish (mackerel/salmon/canned sardines)
+-   Edamame
+-   Random leftover food

 Occasionally I take supplements e.g. [fish oil][fish-oil].

+### Lunch

+This is usually a defrosted pack of precooked steamed vegetables:

+-   Broccoli
+-   Cauliflower
+-   Sweet potato
+-   Ginger
+-   Shiitake mushrooms

 I stop eating by about 12 noon.